Yassıada trials

 The Yassıada Trials were a series of criminal cases in Turkey brought by the military regime against politicians of the formerly ruling Democrat Party.
 Following the coup which removed the Democrats from power on May 27, 1960, the military junta known as the National Unity Committee (MBK) established a special court to try the politicians who had been removed.
-These trials were held in the prison on the Island of Democracy and Freedom (formerly Yassıada).
+These trials were held in the prison of Yassıada (later renamed "Island of Democracy and Freedom").
 The trials began on 14 October 1960 and ended on 15 September 1961.
 They resulted in the execution of the former prime minister Adnan Menderes and two of his ministers.

 Background

 Former President Celal Bayar, former Prime Minister Adnan Menderes and others arrested after the coup were imprisoned in Yassıada in the Sea of Marmara.
-A law passed on June 12, 1960 established a Supreme Court of Justice to try the prisoners.
+A law passed on June 12, 1960, established a Supreme Court of Justice to try the prisoners.
 A High Investigation Board was also established to investigate the culpability of the defendants and to decide whether they should be handed over to the Supreme Court of Justice.
 Decisions of the Supreme Court of Justice were to be final, with no possibility of appeal or reprieve, but any death sentences were to be carried out by the National Unity Committee (MBK) and subject to its approval.
 On October 6, 1960 :tr:Salim Başol, head of the 1st Criminal Division of the Supreme Court of Appeals, was appointed as the head of the Supreme Court of Justice, and :de:Ömer Altay Egesel, a member of the Supreme Investigation Board, was appointed chief prosecutor.

 The Yassiada trials were the first case in the history of Turkey in which a president was sent to trial.
 The 1924 Constitution provided that "The President can only be tried for treason".
 For this reason Celal Bayar was tried for treason under Article 146 of the Turkish Penal Code, while a range of charges was brought against other defendants.

 The trials began on 14 October 1960.
 Charges were brought against 592 defendants, including former President Celâl Bayar, former prime minister Adnan Menderes, members of his cabinet, the Speaker and Deputy Speaker of the Grand National Assembly of Turkey, 395 Assembly members and former Chief of General Staff :tr:Rüştü Erdelhun.
 They were all charged with violating the constitution and other crimes.
 Individual cases were heard in dedicated sessions of the court from October 1960 to September 1961.
 A total of 872 sessions took place on 203 trial days.
-The public prosecutor's office called for the death penalty 228 times.
+The public prosecutor's office requested death sentences 228 times.